 When comparing music distributors, you want to make sure you are getting the best deal, so naturally, you will want to know if DistroKid takes a percentage of your hard-earned Spotify dollars or not.

-DistroKid does not take a percentage of your earnings.
-You keep 100% of your earnings, however, there may be banking fees, taxes, and PayPal transfer fees when you withdraw your money.
+No, DistroKid does not take a percentage of your earnings.
+You keep 100% of your earnings minus any standard banking fees, taxes, or PayPal transfer fees that may incur when you withdraw your money.

 But.. there is a small exception to this rule.